This is a sponsored post written by me on behalf of Cricut. All opinions are 100% mine.

 But what if you already have a Maker or Air 2?
 I do, and I still love my big machine.
 But for quick projects I love the ease of pulling out my phone and creating something in minutes with my Joy.
 It’s a great addition to the Cricut family.

-Are you ready to start creating with Cricut Joy?
+You’ve learned 5 little Cricut Joy projects for beginners?
 Shop here and check out all the amazing materials you can create with.

 What would you make first?